True North VIPTrue North VIP

 It varies significantly.
 True North VIP includes all tolls, NYC congestion pricing, and airport fees in every quote — the price at booking is the price you pay.
 Other services handle it differently: some add tolls at checkout, some pass through congestion pricing as a separate line item, and some include tolls but not airport fees.
 The only way to know is to ask specifically before booking: is this price all-inclusive, or will there be additional charges?

-Is surge pricing a thing with car services like it is with Uber?
+Is surge pricing a thing with car services like it is with rideshare?

 How does NYC congestion pricing affect point-to-point fares?